rosen-bridge/utils/packages/service-manager/README.md

 ## Implementation Details

 Before diving into the implementation details, it is important to understand the concept of actions in this context.
 In this system, actions refer to the operations of starting and stopping a service.
 These actions are requested by various components and are stored in a `Map` data structure called `pendingActions`.
-This map keeps track of the requested actions for each service.
+This map keeps track of the requested actions for each service id.

+Each action has some requirements which oversees service dependencies or dependants based on the action operation, i.e. "start" action requires service dependencies to be in appropriate state and "stop" requires service dependants to be stopped.
+For instance, if service A depends on service B, starting A requires service B to be in "running" state.

 ### Action Scenario

 The process of starting and stopping services in this system follows a hierarchical structure.
 This means that the start and stop operations of services are performed in a cascading manner, where starting a service triggers the start of its dependent services, and stopping a service also stops its dependants.
-This document provides an overview of the implementation details for this functionality.
+Service manager checks and behaviors includes:

 - Pending Action Check:

-  - Before any action is initiated, a check is performed to determine if there are any pending actions for a specific service in the `pendingActions` list.
+  - Before any action is initiated, a check is performed to determine if there are any pending actions for the corresponding service in the `pendingActions` map.
-  - If no pending actions are found, the new action is added to the action map.
+  - If no pending actions are found for the service, the new action is added to the action map.
-  - The dependencies of the action are then examined to ensure they are in the appropriate state.
+  - The action requirements are then examined and the necessary steps are taken to ensure they are satisfied.
-  - If any dependencies are not in the required state, the necessary steps are taken to change their state accordingly.
-  - Only when all dependencies are in the appropriate state, the action is executed for the target service.
+  - Only when all requirements are met, the action is executed for the service.

 - Dependency Status Handling:

+  - Dependencies are handled through action requirements.
-  - For instance, if Service B depends on Service C and Service M, the status of these two services is checked.
+  - For instance, if Service B depends on Service C and Service M, the status of these two services is checked for the "start" operation.
   - If either Service C or Service M is not in the "running" state, the "start" operation for Service B is prevented.
   - Conversely, when both Service C and Service M reach the appropriate states, the `startService` method is invoked for Service B.

-- Duplicate Action Handling:
+- Action Collision Handling:

-  - If there is already a pending action for the same service in the `pendingActions` list, an appropriate error is returned to avoid duplicate actions.
+  - If there is already a different pending action for the same service in the `pendingActions` map, an appropriate error is returned to prevent a potential action collision.

 - Dependency Resolution: